awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-getting-started-before.md

 Before you start this tutorial, sign up for an AWS account \(if you don't already have one\), and use [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to register the domain you want to use to receive email\.

+**Note**
+Amazon SES only supports email receiving in certain AWS Regions\.
+For a complete list of Regions where email receiving is supported, see [Amazon Simple Email Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/ses) in the AWS General Reference\.

 ## Sign Up<a name="receiving-email-getting-started-sign-up"></a>

 If you already have an AWS account, you can skip this section\.